-The Company does not expect to have any significant changes to unrecognized tax benefits through the end of the fiscal year.
+There were no material changes to the Company's unrecognized tax benefits in the three months ended March 31, 2016, and the Company does not expect to have any significant changes to unrecognized tax benefits through the end of the fiscal year.
 Because of the Company's history of tax losses, all years remain open to tax audit.

-Note 9-Commitments and Contingencies
+Note 8-Commitments and Contingencies